'Quarantine Back-Up Plan' in place for Pinellas County Students

 “I was one of the students that was at online school until the last month of school then I came back and even then, coming back for a test and seeing the school being renovated, it was even different then.
 It looked like ghost town,” she explained.
-Founded in 1898, St. Petersburg High School is listed on the National Register of Historic Places and currently undergoing major renovations.READ MORE: Attorneys, Family Of Secoriea Turner Hopeful After Meeting With Fulton County DA
+Founded in 1898, St. Petersburg High School is listed on the National Register of Historic Places and currently undergoing major renovations.READ MORE: Child Tax Credit: How Much Money Should You Get This Month?

 “The Board and I are committed to modernizing this district and to truly creating a 21st century school district,” said Pinellas County Schools Superintendent Dr. Grego.
 Although, some students could fall short of a year-round experience with the Delta variant still lingering.

 “We’ve been dealing with this pandemic for near 18 months now.
 Every safety mitigation factor that was in place last year is in place this year and we’re adding to it,” said Dr. Grego.
 The District is rolling out plans to continue instruction if and when students must quarantine.
-School officials say this is to help solve the attendance issue caused by the pandemic.READ MORE: Pasco County Students Return To The Classroom
+School officials say this is to help solve the attendance issue caused by the pandemic.READ MORE: Child Tax Credit: When Is Your Second Payment Coming?

 “To keep instruction going.
 That is going to be the key, especially in the first month or two of this school year,” he explained.

-Meanwhile, each bus and classroom is equipped with masks for students if they desire.MORE NEWS: Hillsborough County Students Return Brick-And-Mortar Style Tuesday
+Meanwhile, each bus and classroom is equipped with masks for students if they desire.MORE NEWS: Fourth Stimulus Check: Will You Get Another Relief Payment?

 “We’re going to continue to sanitize our classrooms and these buses each and every day.
 We’ve checked and continued to work with the air filtration system in our schools.
 We’re ready,” said Dr. Grego.
 He also says the Department of Health issued an emergency rule specifying the different cases of quarantining pertaining to schools and students.
 For more info, click here.